 What Does the Course Involve?

-Each section has downloadable content including PDFs, planners and things to help with the prompts
+- Each section has downloadable content including PDFs, planners and things to help with the prompt

 Modules on –

 Finding the TIME – the one we all struggle with!
 But you CAN find a few extra minutes a day, and you will be surprised what you can achieve with those minutes